 More and more, schools are offering blended language and remote teaching options.
 There are lots of benefits of teaching English online.
 Firstly, it’s sustainable, saving on transport, travel costs and it reduces the number of printed materials.
 Secondly, it allows you the flexibility to teach students when you’re away from school and the classroom.

-So, if you’re faced with a new remote class and you’re not sure how to approach it, follow these seven tips and you’ll soon be an online teaching pro.
+So, if you’re faced with a new remote class and you’re not sure how to approach it, follow these six tips and you’ll soon be an online teaching pro.

 1. Find the right technology